Oobi: Assembling the crew

 Tim Lagasse was chosen to play Oobi because of his previous bare-handed puppetry in A Show of Hands, a series of short films he made in the early 1990s.
 The show's main cast and crew members were all Sesame Workshop alumni.
-Kevin Clash, best known for being the original performer of Elmo, was an ensemble puppeteer on Oobi and guest-starred as Randy in the "Babysitter!" episode.
+Kevin Clash, best known for being the original performer of Elmo, was an ensemble puppeteer on Oobi and guest-starred as Randy in the episode, "Babysitter!".
 Matt Vogel, the current puppeteer for Kermit the Frog and Big Bird, played Oobi's friend Angus.
 Martin Robinson, who plays Telly Monster on Sesame Street, built the puppets' glass eyes and accessories on Oobi.
 Lisa Simon, who won 20 Daytime Emmys for her work as a director of Sesame Street, was the producer for Oobi.

 The show's background music was created by Sacred Noise, a music production company in New York.
 Additional music was composed by pianist Marianna Rosett and Christopher North Renquist.
 A few other composers were brought onto the crew for special songs.
 Jared Faber wrote the theme song.
 Broadway orchestrator Larry Hochman wrote songs for the "Theater!" episode, which was a ten-minute musical.